microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Get-PowerBIActivityEvents.md

 ```

 ### -EndDateTime
-Indicates the ending date time of the window of audit event results.
-It should be in UTC format and also ISO 8601 compliant.
-Both [StartDateTime](#-startdatetime) and [EndDateTime](#-enddatetime) should be within the same UTC day.
+Specifies the end of a timespan to retrieve audit activity events.
+It should be in UTC format and ISO 8601 compliant.
+Both StartDateTime and EndDateTime should be within the same UTC day.

 ```yaml
 Type: String